-Former professional soccer player that lives in Denver creates goalkeeper gloves used in World Cup
+Former professional soccer player who lives in Denver creates goalkeeper gloves used in World Cup

-DENVER -- The FIFA World Cup kicks off on Thursday on FOX31 and a former professional goalkeeper based in Colorado created goalie gloves that will be used in the tournament.
+DENVER -- The FIFA World Cup kicks off on Thursday and a former professional goalkeeper based in Colorado created goalie gloves that will be used in the tournament.

 Z Lozano started playing professionally at 16 years old and now uses his talents in the coaching field where he hosts an international goal keepers camp every summer in Denver and brings in professional keepers from around the world.